graydon/ivy-notes/markdown/precondition.md

 [[keywords|Keyword]]: `require`

+A precondition introduces an [[assumption]] in the action `A` it occurs within, and a [[guarantee]] in any action that calls `A`.

+This includes calls from the [[environment]]: the environment is presumed to have fulfilled any guarantee imposed on it by a precondition in an action it calls.

 A precondition is a statement with strictly logical content.
 It does not modify state variables.

-Preconditions are *not* checked at runtime, they are checked statically (logically) by `ivy_check` as it verifies a module's actions, and this makes for counter-intuitive behaviour concerning calls to [[export|exported]] actions made from the environment.

-Specifically: placing a precondition on an [[action]] `A` does not guarantee that the environment will invoke `A` in a state that meets the precondition, nor that `A` will signal any sort of runtime error should the precondition not hold.

-Rather, it adds a *logical assumption* about the state on entry to `A` when called from the environment.
-The precondition is simpy assumed to be true.
-This has to be so, because IVy is not responsible for verifying the environment.

-When an action is **called from another action**, preconditions behave more normally (and usefully): the caller is obliged to meet the preconditions of the calee, and the caller's verification fails if it does not.

-The exact relationship between callee [[precondition|preconditions]] and caller [[verification condition|verification conditions]] is discussed in the [[weakest liberal precondition]] page.
+The exact relationship between callee preconditions and caller [[verification condition|verification conditions]] is discussed in the [[weakest liberal precondition]] page, and the page on [[assume-guarantee reasoning]].

+See also [[postcondition|postconditions]], the symmetric concept.